Originally made for professional divers, dive watches are built with durability and water resistance in mind.

 - Different brands have various levels of testing and margins for ever when measuring water resistance.
 Notable and trustworthy brands like Seiko often have more accurate water resistance ratings than, for example, a brand new company with generic watches from a Chinese factory.

-ISO certification is a very specific set of requirements made by the ISO 9000 family of quality management system, which essentially determines whether or not a dive watch is suitable to be titled a professional dive watch.
+An ISO certification is a very specific set of requirements that essentially determines whether or not a dive watch is robust enough to be labeled as an ISO-certified professional dive watch.

 While this is typically seen in higher-end, more expensive watches, there are affordable options such as the previously mentioned Seiko SKX, PADI Turtle, and Mini Turtle.